ThiagoBrito-Dev/Coinversor/README-en.md

 ### 🎯 About the project

 <p>
-  With more than 30 currency options, Coinversor is a financial application, developed with Vanilla JavaScript, for calculating currency conversions, as well as obtaining information related to currencies, such as the variation rates between purchase and sale values (BID and ASK, respectively) and the highest and lowest quotation recorded on the day in question.
+  With more than 30 currency options, Coinversor is a financial application, developed with Vanilla JavaScript, for calculating currency conversions and obtaining related information, such as the variation rates between purchase and sale values (BID and ASK, respectively) of the chosen currency and its highest and lowest quote for the day.
 </p>

 <hr>